 We breathe life into great teams with great ideas to create great companies.

-I have the greatest job in the world.
-I get to work directly with successful business people and exciting high tech startup companies.
-I unite both to create incredible companies that will someday be household names and create wealth.
+We have the greatest jobs in the world.
+We get to work directly with successful business people and exciting high-tech startup companies.
+We unite both to create incredible companies that will someday be household names and create wealth.
 Sure, the hours are long, it is expensive, and financially risky.
-But, at the end of the day, I know we are making a difference in the world.
+But, at the end of the day, we know we are making a difference in the world.
 Want to join us?

-Angel Capital Group is an Alliance of angel groups and funds that stretches from Denver to Charleston and Minneapolis to South Florida.
-The Alliance collaborates to find and fund the very best ventures in the Heartland.
+Sheltowee Angel Network is a syndicate of angel groups that spans three cities now (Nashville, TN; Knoxville, TN, and Louisville, KY), and growing.
+The network collaborates to find and fund the very best ventures in the “heartland” of America.

 Why do we do this?

 We can’t help ourselves.
-We love breathing life into startup companies.
-They are the bedrock of our economy and the source of innovation in the world today.
+We love seeing dreams take flight.
+Startup companies are the bedrock of our economy and the primary source of innovation in the world today.
 Without entrepreneurs and investors willing to share risk collaboratively by creating great companies, our way of life would collapse.
-This is the true job creation engine of our economy and the best performing asset class in the market year after year after year.
+This is the true job creation engine of our economy and on of the best performing asset class in the market year after year after year.

 People work where they want to live, not live where they want to work.
 They want to build entrepreneurial capacity and economic viability into the fabric of their community.
 And, angel investing is a key driver.